apache/druid/docs/catalog/ext.md

 ### `description` (String)

-The description property hold human-readable text to describe the external table.
+The description property holds human-readable text to describe the external table.
 Druid does not yet use this property, though the intent is that the Druid Console will display this text in some useful way.